SoumyadeepJana/CelebrityFaceGeneration/README.md

 ### Inference of the Generated Samples
 *The generated samples are largely white faces due to tha lack in diversity of the images belonging to different ethnicities.
-*The model was quite small with a dept of 512,thus detailed features of eyes,ears etc couldnt be modelled acccurately.
+*The model was quite small with a dept of 512,thus detailed features of eyes,ears etc couldnt be modelled acccurately.<br>
 *The number of epochs,the dept of the layers should be increased to achieve better results.